unitycatalog/unitycatalog/docs/integrations/unity-catalog-spiceai.md

 Unity Catalog and Databricks Unity Catalog can be used with [Spice OSS](https://github.com/spiceai/spiceai) as [Catalog Connectors](https://docs.spiceai.org/components/catalogs) to make catalog tables available for query in Spice.

-Follow the guide below to connect to Databricks Unity Catalog.
-See the [Unity Catalog quickstart](https://github.com/spiceai/quickstarts/blob/trunk/catalogs/unity_catalog/README.md) to connect to UC directly.
+Follow the guide below to connect to open-source Unity Catalog.
+See the [Databricks Unity Catalog quickstart](https://github.com/spiceai/quickstarts/blob/trunk/catalogs/databricks/README.md) if using Databricks Unity Catalog.

-## Prerequisite
+## Prerequisites

 - **Spice OSS installed:** To install Spice, see [Spice OSS Installation](https://docs.spiceai.org/installation).
-- A Databricks account with a Unity Catalog configured with one or more tables. (see the [Databricks documentation](https://docs.databricks.com/en/data-governance/unity-catalog/index.html) for more information).
+- Access to an open-source Unity Catalog server with 1+ tables.

 ## Step 1.
-Create a Databricks API token

-Create a Databricks personal access token by following the [Databricks documentation](https://docs.databricks.com/en/dev-tools/auth/index.html).

-## Step 2.
-Create a new directory and initialize a Spicepod
+Create a new directory and initialize a [Spicepod](https://docs.spiceai.org/reference/spicepod)

 ```bash
 mkdir uc_quickstart